Saturday, Aug. 23, 10am - 4pm

 With easels nestled in the scenic park, our outdoor art jamming workshop invites you to slow down and sculpt your imagination with colours.
 Whether you are an experienced artist or a young child discovering the joy of painting, this inclusive experience offers you a safe space to unwind and connect with nature.

-Set off for a relaxing paddle and enjoy a delightful canoeing experience at Lower Seletar Water Sports Centre, brought to you by our partner Camelot, an experienced team that specializes in outdoor experiential learning.
+Set off for a relaxing paddle and enjoy a delightful kayaking experience at Lower Seletar Water Sports Centre, brought to you by our partner Camelot, an experienced team that specializes in outdoor experiential learning.
+Get a special rate today—pick up a kayak coupon at our Information Booth.

 Honda Mamoru is a Japanese artist born in 1973.
 He began his career as a painter in 2016 and has since held 19 solo exhibitions entitled Hitorikoten.
 By August 2025, Mamoru would have presented more than 700 works.